jdwisman/istio-on-eks/modules/04-security/peer-authentication/Readme.md

 ## mTLS Enablement

-This section will demonstrate the steps needed to enable Mutual Transport Layer Security (mTLS) for peer authentication between workloads.
+This section will demonstrate the steps needed to validate and to force Mutual Transport Layer Security (mTLS) for peer authentication between workloads.

 By default, Istio will use mTLS for all workloads with proxies configured, however it will also allow plain text.
 When the X-Forwarded-Client-Cert header is there, Istio will use mTLS, and when it is missing, it implies that the requests are in plain text.

 ![image](https://github.com/jdwisman/istio-on-eks/assets/71530829/c9889622-26a5-4ed4-ac89-6721b4b1c356)

-After the workshop is up and running from the Getting Started section, you should be able to check and see if mTLS is in Permissive mode (plain text) or Strict mode (encrypted).
+After the workshop is up and running from the Getting Started section, you should be able to check and see if mTLS is in Permissive mode (uses mTLS when available but allows plain text) or Strict mode (mTLS required).
 Run this command to see which pods are running:

 ```sh
 Admin:~ $ kubectl get pods -n workshop